Canon 20D vs Nikon D750

 Body comparison: Canon 20D vs Nikon D750

 The side-by-side display below illustrates the physical size and weight of the Canon 20D and the Nikon D750.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 20D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is somewhat larger (4 percent) than the Canon 20D.
 However, the D750 is slightly lighter (3 percent) than the 20D.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the 20D does not feature any corresponding weather-sealing.